 This point is decisive for understanding the importance of the Melos island: being Dorians (ethnically closer to Spartans rather than Athenians), they weren’t eager to go to war, but to preserve their neutrality.

 Athenians, on the other side, were skeptical about their wish and tried to persuade Melians to accept surrender.
 The islanders were foolish enough to believe in the power of arguments instead of the power of facts.
-They tried to persuade Athens to leave them be, but their arguments were not realist and they had no chance to survive an invasion.
+They tried to persuade Athens to leave them be, but their arguments were not realistic and they had no chance to survive an invasion.

 Melos was just too small and had too little military power to be able to keep its neutrality.
 After the argument was put on the table in such a rough manner, Melians called for justice and equality, but there cannot be equality between the two states.

 As Athenian ambassadors said: „the strong do what they can and the weak suffer what they must”.
-In a rather proud and egotistical manner, Melians denied any further discussions and refused to surrender without a fight, hoping that they might have a slight change of survival.
-But there was none, and the Spartans were practical enough not to interfere in the fight since they had no interest in it and Athens possessed better navy.
+In a rather proud and egotistical manner, Melians denied any further discussions and refused to surrender without a fight, hoping that they might have a slight chance of survival.
+But there was none, and the Spartans were practical enough not to interfere in the fight since they had no interest in it and Athens possessed a better navy.